CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 - Adaptive Routing Notification Packets (ARN)
 - Congestion Notification Packets (CNP)
 - Flooding and MC packets

+{{%notice note%}}
+- You can not enable packet trimming while the NetQ WJH agent is running or with WJH shared buffer drops onfigured.
+- When you enable packet trimming, you cannot configure span session ID 0.

+{{%/notice%}}

 To configure packet trimming with the default (recommended) settings, set the `lossy-multi-tc` QoS profile: